coding-kitties/investing-algorithm-framework/CONTRIBUTING.md

 Contributors may be given commit privileges.
 Preference will be given to those with:

-1. Past contributions to value investing btot and other related open-source projects.
-Contributions to value investing bot include both code (both accepted and pending) and friendly participation in the issue tracker and Pull request reviews.
+1. Past contributions to value investing algorithm framework and other related open-source projects.
+Contributions to value for the framework include both code (both accepted and pending) and friendly participation in the issue tracker and Pull request reviews.
 Quantity and quality are considered.
 1. A coding style that the other core committers find simple, minimal, and clean.
 1. Access to resources for cross-platform development and testing.
 1. Time to devote to the project regularly.

-Being a Committer does not grant write permission on `develop` or `master` for security reasons (Users trust the value investing bot with their Exchange API keys).
+Being a Committer does not grant write permission on `develop` or `master` for security reasons (Users trust the investing algorithm framework with their financial secrets).

-After being Committer for some time, a Committer may be named Core Committer and given full repository access.
+### Help

+If you want help, or not sure on how to become a committer for the project, feel free to sent an email to: investing.algorithm.framework@gmail.com